 The tables below reflect the amount of compensation to each of the Named Executive Officers of the Company in the event of termination of such executive's employment.
-The amount of compensation payable to each Named Executive Officer upon voluntary termination; retirement; involuntary not-for-cause termination; involuntary for cause termination; termination following a change of control and in the event of disability or death of the executive is shown below.
-The amounts shown assume that such termination was effective as of December 31, 2007, and thus includes amounts earned through such time and are estimates of the amounts which would be paid out to the executives upon their termination.
+The amount of compensation payable to each Named Executive Officer upon voluntary termination; retirement; involuntary not-for-cause termination; involuntary for cause termination; termination following a change of control; retention following a change of control and in the event of disability or death of the executive is shown below.
+The amounts shown assume that such termination was effective as of December 31, 2008, and thus includes amounts earned through such time and are estimates of the amounts which would be paid out to the executives upon their termination.
 The actual amounts to be paid out can only be determined at the time of such executive's separation from the Company.